hiesabx/reservoirflow/docs/source/support_us.md

 This project has not been funded or sponsored yet.
 We are seeking support especially from energy operation companies (both IOCs and NOCs).
 If you are a company, a university, or an individual who could benefit from this work, please consider supporting this project.
 ```

 Any open-source tool requires resources that cost both time and money.
 Although much of the open-source work is driven by the good intention of having an accessible and reproducible research, open-source has also proved to be a very successful business model especially when the tool grows to a production level.
-With enough support, *Bayanatics* as a start-up company specialized in advanced data analytics and scientific computing will be able to offer open and accessible cutting edge research and solutions based on AI and best engineering practices. *ReservoirFlow* is mainly aimed for the energy industry.
+With enough support, *Hiesab* as a start-up company specialized in advanced data analytics and scientific computing will be able to offer open and accessible cutting edge research and solutions based on AI and best engineering practices. *ReservoirFlow* is mainly aimed for the energy industry.

 ## Funding